When, after getting to know the real Sector Z, they reverted back into their Delightful form.

 Decommisioning itself is a gloomy process.
 Imagine losing most of your memories from your childhood.
 Imagine forgetting your crushes and your best friends, and acting like they never existed.

 Numbuh Two: Who was that guy?
-Numbuh One: He was... a comrade.
+Numbuh One: ...
+A comrade.

 The ending of "Operation: I.N.T.E.R.V.I.E.W.S.?
 Adding extra weight to it?
 It's the audience's goodbye as well.
 It's been a great six season run, and seeing it come to an end is just heartbreaking.